schmartmann/datadog_writing_test/readme.md

 ## Setting Up Your Database

-We can set up our database in four, short steps.
+You can set up a database in four, short steps.

 ### Step 1: Creating the Database

-Our database hasn’t actually been created yet, so run `$ rake db:create` to instantiate it.
+Your database hasn’t actually been created yet, so run `$ rake db:create` to instantiate it.

 **NOTE**: to list all rake commands, run `$ rake -T`.

 ### Step 2: Creating a Model File

 ActiveRecord needs a model file to interact with your database tables.
-A model maps a table from our database to an object we can perform operations on.
+A model maps a table from our database to an object you can perform operations on.

 Create a Ruby file in the `models` directory.
 The file name should correspond to the singular form of your database’s table’s name.
-For our example, we will create `dog.rb` inside the `models/` directory, since we want a `dogs` table.
+For our example, you would create `dog.rb` inside the `models/` directory to correspond to a `dogs` table.

 **models/dog.rb**: